 - Enables you to effectively track your fundraising process

 Getting the maximum outcome from Signal is simple:

-- OAuth using your Gmail.
-Uncover the VC contacts you already have in your Gmail.
+- OAuth using your Gmail to uncover the investor contacts you already have in your Gmail.
 You can add several Gmail accounts on your ‘Account Settings’ page.

-- Add VCs to your Intro List.
-You can easily copy/paste from a spreadsheet and/or add from Signal’s VC Search tool.
+- Add investors to your Intro List.
+You can easily copy/paste from a spreadsheet and/or add from Signal’s Investor Search tool.

 - Track your fundraising process.
 Don't ever forget to follow-up again.